Pacing strategies in track and field

 Threshold pacing is a strategy used for the event such as the 400 meters run, and the 400 meter relay.
 This pacing style is about putting in a lot of effort for a long period of time.
 The greater the intensity that is put into the run will carry out into the finish of this run.
 Many runners attack the 400 meter dash at the full 100%, but by starting with a medium to high running pace such as 75%, it then works up to all out, to about 100%.
 Using threshold running in an event such as the 400 meters it can be very beneficial.
-Starting off in a 400 meter run, not going all out at the beginning in key.
-Having to keep a steady balance of fast running and pacing, just like threshold running.
-Once it the last home stretch, that last 100 meters it's running all out breaking that threshold running and going up to that 100%.
+Starting off in a 400 meter run, not going all out at the beginning is key as runners have to keep a steady balance of fast running and pacing, just like threshold running.
+Once it is the last home stretch, that last 100 meters it's running all out breaking that threshold running and going up to that 100%.